 Determining Tribal Contacts

 Federal law and policy requires consultation to occur with Indian tribes that have been federally recognized.
-Federally recognized Indian tribes are those that have been formally acknowledged by the Bureau of Indian Affairs' Office of Federal Acknowledgment, the U.S. Congress, or a federal court as descendants of an historical Native American tribe.
-Federally recognized Indian tribes have rights of self-governance and are eligible to receive services and participate in programs offered by the federal government.
-Federal agencies and those to whom they delegate their responsibilities for consultation are not required to consult with non-federally recognized tribes; however, these groups may have valuable insight that pertains to specific projects.
-Non-federally recognized tribes have a legal right to comment on projects as "interested parties."
+Federally-Recognized Indian Tribes are those that have been formally acknowledged by the Bureau of Indian Affairs' Office of Federal Acknowledgment, the U.S. Congress, or a federal court as descendants of an historical Native American tribe.
+Federally-Recognized Indian Tribes have rights of self-governance and are eligible to receive services and participate in programs offered by the federal government.
+Federal agencies and those to whom they delegate their responsibilities for consultation are not required to consult with non-federally recognized groups; however, these groups may have valuable insight that pertains to specific projects.
+Non-federally recognized groups have a legal right to comment on projects as "interested parties."

-Currently, Texas has three tribal communities living within state boundaries and at least 24 other communities with historic ties to Texas.
+Currently, Texas has three tribal communities living within state boundaries and at least 27 other communities with ties to Texas.
 Depending on the scope and nature of your project, you may have to consult with multiple tribes.

 To determine the tribes with which you should consult:

-- Refer to the tribal Area of Interest Maps below.
+- Refer to tribal Area of Interest Maps.